In the Beginning:

 a pair of racy biblical stories

-This illustration by Turning to God’s Word co-founder Tami Palladino depicts Joseph fleeing from Potiphar’s lascivious wife.
+This illustration by Turning to God’s Word co-founder Tami Palladino depicts Joseph fleeing from Poti-phar’s lascivious wife.
 Some readers are surprised to find the story of Joseph interrupted by a brief interlude from Judah’s life.
 Both stories are racier than people unfamiliar with the Old Testament expect.
 Although both pertain to sex, they’re probably included in Scripture for other purposes.
 The story about Joseph fits into the narrative in which it’s inserted, and it makes a number of points about Joseph’s character and the depth of his relationship with God.
-The story of Judah and Tamar that’s found in the thirty-eighth chapter of the book of Genesis, in contrast, seems included in order to explain the genealogy of Judah’s descendants, who form the line into which the Messiah will be born.
+The story of Judah and Tamar that’s found in the thirty-eighth chapter in the book of Genesis, in contrast, seems included in order to explain the genealogy of Judah’s descendants, who form the line into which the Messiah will be born.
 Click on the illustration (right) to enlarge it.
 The original illustration is on page 127 in the study book In the Beginning: The Book of Genesis.

 racy stories in the book of Genesis (19:27)

-The accounts of Potiphar’s wife making unwelcome sexual advances to Joseph, and of Judah’s unwillingness to allow Tamar to marry his last remaining son after the two older sons who had married her died—along with the sex and violence involved in Lesson 20, “The Story of Dinah”—add an R-rated quality to the book of Genesis.
+The accounts of Poti-phar’s wife making unwelcome sexual advances to Joseph, and of Judah’s unwillingness to allow Tamar to marry his last remaining son after the two older sons who had married her died—along with the sex and violence involved in Lesson 20, “The Story of Dinah”—add an R-rated quality to the book of Genesis.
 As Turning to God’s Word author Matthew Phelps points out, however, what’s more important is that they disclose important personal details about the character of Joseph.
 They also explain the genealogy of the line of Judah into which both the King David and Jesus the Messiah eventually will be born.
 The videos for this study are being redone and will be posted as they become available.
-The original videos for Lessons 4 through 28 will remain accessible until then.
+The original videos will remain accessible until then.

-The Scripture ranges for the videos being redone to accompany this Catholic Bible study from Turning to God’s Word will match the Scripture ranges for the sets of questions in the study book In the Beginning: The Book of Genesis.
-Viewers will be able to follow along as author Matthew Phelps discusses Lesson 23, “Judah & Tamar; Joseph & Potiphar’s Wife,on pages 124–128 in the study book.
+The Scripture ranges for the videos that accompany this Catholic Bible study from Turning to God’s Word match the Scripture ranges for the sets of questions in In the Beginning: The Book of Genesis.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 23, “Judah & Tamar; Joseph & Poti-phar’s Wife,” on pages 124–128 in the study book.

 lust—you could look it up in our archives

-The stories about Joseph and Potiphar’s wife and about Judah and Tamar skirt around the issue of lust, toward which most of the ancients seemed to take a rather nonchalant attitude.
+The stories about Joseph and Poti-phar’s wife and about Judah and Tamar skirt around the issue of lust, toward which most of the ancients seemed to take a rather nonchalant attitude.
 To learn more about how the root of the word “lust” affects Jesus’ teaching, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 read the Catechism—how well do you know your faith?